ykmnkmi/jinja.dart/README.md

 // outStringSink.write(template.renderMap({'users': listOfUsers}));
 ```

-Now to access the fields and methods of the object, (except namespase, loop, self), you need to import the `get_field` method from the `package:jinja/get_field.dart` file and pass it to the `Environment`.
+Now to access the fields and methods of the object, (except namespase, loop, self), you need to import the `get_field` method from the `package:jinja/get_field.dart` file and pass it to the `Environment` constructor.
-Or another method for access.
+Or create or use another method for accessing.
 ```dart
 import 'package:jinja/jinja.dart';